Jsparrow/org.eclipse.mdm.nucleus/README.md

 ### Run on dedicated server
 The Indexing is completely independent from the searching.
 So the Indexer can be freely deployed at any other machine.
 In the simplest case, the same steps as in Configuration have to be done.
 The application can then be deployed on any other machine.
 All components besides the FreeTextIndexer and its dependencies are not user.
 Those can be left out, if desired.

+If you run into "java.lang.ClassNotFoundException: javax.xml.parsers.ParserConfigurationException not found by org.eclipse.persistence.moxy" this is a bug described in https://bugs.eclipse.org/bugs/show_bug.cgi?id=463169.
+This solution is to replace GLASSFISH_HOME/glassfish/modules/org.eclipse.persistence.moxy.jar with this: http://central.maven.org/maven2/org/eclipse/persistence/org.eclipse.persistence.moxy/2.6.1/org.eclipse.persistence.moxy-2.6.1.jar